ekatef/MeteoCheck/README.md

 # MeteoCheck
-Set of function to read, check and transform meteorological data
+Set of functions to read, check and transform meteorological data